 Yet what if you never get back to your normal self?

 He didn’t really have an answer for me saying “I guess you just try to stay in the sport you love or die doing what you love.
-I never thought about [what if you never get back to your normal self] it I guess.”
+I never thought about it I guess.”

 “You just keep fighting through the injuries because you love the sport you play, you have a whole team depending on you to pull your weight, you can’t just give up on them because this or that hurts.”